Traumatism/Dune/README.md

 # Dune

-Dune is a minimal key-value storing database built in Python 3.10+
+Dune is a minimal value storing database built in Python 3.10+

 Note: I made this project for my personnal use, but it can be used for any purpose.
 Be also careful about `get_func` method which is vulnerable to code injection by design.